 The Compression GarmentYour cosmetic surgeon will give you a piece of clothing called a compression garment.
 It is vital that you listen to your doctor’s instructions concerning this piece of clothing.
 The compression garment helps improve the contour of your body, controls swelling, and helps eliminate scarring.
 In addition, it reduces the risk of seroma.
 The garment should fit snugly, but not so snugly that you have difficulty breathing or begin to feel sore.
 You should wear the garment for at least a few weeks, only taking it off to wash it or to shower.
 The more compliant you are with the garment, the better your results will be.

 SwimmingPools, hot tubs, and the ocean naturally harbor many different types of bacteria.
 While it may seem relaxing to take a dip in the pool, you may want to hold off for at least a few weeks after surgery.
 You can jump in the pool about two weeks after the surgery as long as you do not have any open wounds.
 The hot tub may beckon you, but you should know that hot water is home of many different sorts of nasty bacteria.
 Try to avoid hot tubs for at least a month.

 DietIt is a good idea to try to keep as healthy of a diet as you can.
 Immediately after your surgery, you should try to drink water or juice to stay hydrated.
 Avoid alcohol for the 48 hours before surgery, and the 48 hours after surgery.
 Taking antibiotics with food may help you.
 This will greatly reduce the chance of infection.
-If you are looking for liposuction in Rockville we can help.
-Adam Tattelbaum is an experienced, certified, and highly skilled cosmetic surgeon.
-When you need the personal touch, come visit our offices in Rockville, McLean, and Annapolis.
+If you are looking for liposuction, learn more about the procedure and how we can help by visiting our liposuction page.